 On 7 June 2019, the fundamental changes to the CRD (Capital Requirements Directive) and the CRR (Capital Requirements Regulation) were published in the EU's Official Journal.
 The amended requirements are commonly referred to as CRD V and CRR II.
-The new CRD requirements must be transposed into national law by 28 December 2020.
+The new CRD requirements had to be transposed into national law by 28 December 2020.
 Some of the new CRR changes are applicable from as early as 27 June.
 Other amendments will be successively applied for the first time at later dates, but no later than 28 June 2023.

-These amendments to the CRD and the CRR address topics including the following:
+The amendments due to the CRD V and the CRR II address, among others the following topics:

 - Pillar 2 capital requirements and recommendations